TricksterOrg/trickster/docs/api/endpoints.md

 Use this endpoint if you previously created a Route and want to re-create it with new data.

-The `route_id` in url represents the `id` of a Route that will be replaced.
-The `id` inside the payload will be the new `id`.
+The `route_id` in url represents the `id` of the Route that will be replaced.
+The `id` inside the payload is the new `id`.
 This way, you can change `id` of a Route.

 You always have to provide the `route_id` in url.
 The `id` in payload is optional.
 If you don't want to change it, it's best if you don't send it at all and the Route will preserve the original `id`.

+Note that this endpoint behaves differently from deleting and inserting the Route.
+If you remove the Route and then you insert it, it will be put at the end.
+It means that when Trickster attempts to match a route, the newly created Route will be tested last.
+In constrast, if you update the Route using this endpoint, it will keep it's original position in the list.

 ### Payload
 {: .no_toc }